 Acupuncture Reduces Trigeminal NeuralgiaPublished by HealthCMi on 28 July 2015.

-Acupuncture Reduces Trigeminal Neuralgia - Carroll Acupuncture Clinic in Eldersburg, MDAcupuncture provides important therapeutic clinical benefits for trigeminal neuralgia patients and shortens the duration of hospitalization.
+Acupuncture provides important therapeutic clinical benefits for trigeminal neuralgia patients and shortens the duration of hospitalization.
 A recent investigation finds acupuncture effective in eliminating trigeminal neuralgia symptoms with both a high cure rate and total effective rate.
 Trigeminal neuralgia is a severe facial pain disorder following the distribution of cranial nerve V. The pain is often unilateral, stabbing, paroxysmal, and excruciating.
 The condition is exacerbated by daily activities including speaking, chewing, smiling, cold or hot fluid intake, physical touch, exposure to cold air, and teeth brushing.

 Researchers conducted a controlled experiment comparing the efficaciousness of carbamazepine with acupuncture.
 Carbamazepine is an FDA approved anticonvulsant drug used for the treatment of trigeminal neuralgia and is also used for controlling seizures in epileptic patients and mania in bipolar patients.
 A total of 22 out of 40 patients in the carbamazepine group fully recovered.
 A total of 30 out of 40 patients fully recovered in the acupuncture group.
 This yields a 55% cure rate for carbamazepine and 70% for acupuncture.